getinet/FrameMe/README.md

 ## Troubleshooting

 - **Connection failed**: Ensure your computer and your Meural Canvas are on the exact same local Wi-Fi network.
 Check the IP address on your frame again to make sure it hasn't changed.
 - **Image doesn't send**: Some websites use complex image formats or block direct image access.
-Try finding a standard JPG or PNG image.
+Try finding a supported image format (like JPG or PNG).

 ---
 *Made with ❤️ in Oakland*